radian628/unofficial-desmos-wiki/src/misc/things-desmos-cant-do-yet.md

 Desmos does not support matrices outside of its (somewhat limited) [Matrix Calculator](https://www.desmos.com/matrix).
 However, you can emulate them with lists and implement the matrix operations yourself.

-## Complex Numbers
+## Complex Numbers in Points

-No Desmos calculator supports complex numbers.
-However, you can emulate them using points and by implementing the various complex number operations manually using those points.
-[Here is a graph that does just that](https://www.desmos.com/calculator/tuczbjt0ae).
+No Desmos calculator supports complex numbers as coordinates of points.

 ## Viewport/Graphpaper Bounds Variables